-The Linville Gorge Wilderness Area lies entirely within the Pisgah National Forest and is managed by the Grandfather Ranger District of the United States Forest Service.
-It's located roughly 60 miles northeast of Asheville and can be accessed via the Blue Ridge Parkway near milepost 314.
-The Gorge encompasses more than 12,000 acres around the Linville River, making it the third largest wilderness area in North Carolina, and one of only two wilderness gorges in the southern United States.
+The Linville Gorge Wilderness Area lies entirely within the Pisgah National Forest, and is managed by the Grandfather Ranger District of the U.S. Forest Service.
+It's located roughly 60 miles northeast of Asheville, and can be accessed via the Blue Ridge Parkway near milepost 314.
+The Gorge encompasses almost 12,000 acres around the Linville River, making it the third largest wilderness area in North Carolina, and one of only two wilderness gorges in the southern United States.

-Formal protection for the area began in 1952 when the land was purchased with funds donated by John D. Rockefeller.
-When the Wilderness Act was approved by Congress and signed into law in 1964, the Linville Gorge became one of the first formally designated wilderness areas as part of the new National Wilderness Preservation System.
+Formal protection for the wilderness began when land was purchased with funds donated by John D. Rockefeller in 1952.
+When the Wilderness Act was approved by Congress and signed into law in 1964, Linville Gorge became one of the first formally designated wilderness areas under the new National Wilderness Preservation System.

-Elevations in the Gorge range from 1,300 feet on the Linville River to 4,120 feet atop Gingercake Mountain.
-The terrain is extremely steep and rugged with numerous rock formations, and is covered by a dense mixed forest of hardwood, pine and a wide variety of smaller trees and plants.
-The steep walls of the Gorge enclose the Linville River for nearly 12 miles as it descends roughly 1,900 feet before breaking into the open levels of the Catawba Valley.
+Elevations in the Gorge range from 1300 feet on the Linville River, to 4120 feet atop Gingercake Mountain.
+The terrain is extremely steep and rugged, with numerous rock formations, and is covered by a dense mixed forest of deciduous hardwood, pine and a wide variety of smaller trees and plants.
+The steep walls of Linville Gorge enclose the Linville River for nearly 12 miles as it descends roughly 1900 feet, before emerging onto the wide open plains of the Catawba Valley.

 Linville Gorge is also rich in both plant and animal life.
 Visitors can find five species of rare plants, four species of rhododendron, as well as old-growth forests spared by the axe in many of the deep coves.
-The forests of the Gorge contain hickory, oak, maple, locust, poplar as well as pockets of fir and Carolina hemlock.
+The forests of the Gorge contain hickory, oak, maple, locust and poplar, as well as pockets of fir and Carolina hemlock.
 Visitors can also find sand myrtle, red chokeberry, azalea, turkey beard, bristly locust, yellow root, silverbell, orchids, ninebark, and wild indigo among the many plant species.
-Animals found in the Gorge include bear, deer, fox, raccoon, skunks, turkey, grouse, vultures, owls, hawks, peregrine falcons as well as brown and rainbow trout in the river.
+Animals found in the Gorge include bear, deer, fox, raccoon, skunks, turkey, grouse, vultures, owls, hawks and peregrine falcons, as well as brown and rainbow trout in the river.
 Hikers should also be aware of copperheads and timber rattlers in the area as well.

-Recreation opportunities in the Gorge include hiking, backpacking, mountain biking and rock climbing.
-Camping is allowed, but permits are required from May 1 through October 31.
+Recreation opportunities in and around the Gorge include hiking, backpacking, mountain biking and rock climbing.
+Camping is allowed, but permits are required from May 1st through October 31st.
 Hunting and fishing are also allowed but permits are required as well.

 Hiking in the Linville Gorge Wilderness Area

 There are 39 miles of trails that weave in and out of Linville Gorge.
 Hiking trails in the Gorge generally start along either of the two gravel forest service roads that traverse the east and west rims.
-Most of the trails lead down towards the river, meaning most trails are on steep terrain, making for strenuous and challenging hiking.
+Most of the footpaths lead down towards the river, meaning most trails traverse steep terrain, making for some rather strenuous and challenging hiking.
 At the bottom of the gorge is the longest trail in the wilderness area, the 11.5-mile Linville Gorge Trail which runs along the west side of the river.

 West Rim Trails

 Seven trails originate from the Kistler Memorial Highway / NC 1238 on the west rim of the Linville Gorge.
-A majority of these trails connect with the Linville Gorge Trail, a trail that parallels the Linville River on its west side for roughly 11.5 miles.
+A majority of these trails connect with the Linville Gorge Trail, a footpath that parallels the Linville River on its west side for roughly 11.5 miles.

 Moving from north to south:

-Pine Gap Trail (1 mile): Due to its gradual descent into the gorge, this is probably the easiest trail to descend into the gorge.
+Pine Gap Trail (1 mile): Due to its relatively gradual descent, this is probably the easiest route into the gorge.
 The trail intersects with the Linville Gorge Trail at the bottom.

 Bynum Bluff Trail (1 mile): This trail starts out gradually before plummeting down a sharp ridge to the bottom, making this a very strenuous hike.

-Cabin Trail (0.75 miles): Another steep, strenuous and primitive trail that drops roughly 1000 feet in 3/4 of a mile as it makes its way to the Linville Gorge Trail.
+Cabin Trail (0.75 miles): Another steep, strenuous and primitive trail that drops roughly 1000 feet in just three-quarters of a mile as it makes its way to the Linville Gorge Trail.

 Babel Tower Trail (1.3 miles): Although a very strenuous hike, the Babel Tower Trail is one of the most popular and highly used trails for entering and exiting the gorge.

 Sandy Flats (1 mile): This is a difficult and primitive side trail that descends to the river.
-Please note, according to Danny Bernstein, author of Hiking the Carolina Mountains, the Sandy Flats Trail was wiped out by hurricanes and the Forest Service has no plans to restore it.
+Please note that according to Danny Bernstein, author of Hiking the Carolina Mountains, the Sandy Flats Trail was wiped out by hurricanes and the Forest Service has no plans to restore it.

 Conley Cove Trail (1.35 miles): The heavily used Conley Cove Trail intersects with the Rock Jock Trail, which runs the rim of the canyon for roughly one mile before cresting back to the top of the gorge.